Soil Organic Carbon (SOC)

 Metric Definition:

-Soil Organic Carbon (SOC) percentage in the 0-10 cm soil layer
+Soil Organic Carbon (SOC) concentration in the 0–10 cm soil layer, expressed as a percentage of soil mass.

 Benchmark Definition: